nimiq/developer-center/migration/validator-registration.md

 The final step involves committing to the registration and paying the validator's deposit of 100 000 NIM.
 This transaction can be sent from any address, but **you must include your validator address** in the transaction’s “public message” field.
 This allows the deposit to be linked to your validator.

-To send the transaction manually via Nimiq Wallet, you need the following data:
+To send the transaction manually via **Nimiq Wallet**, you need the following data:

 |                       |                                                                      |
 | --------------------- | -------------------------------------------------------------------- |